Team-Gear-Guruz/WRO_FE_2025-26_GearGuruz/README.md

 Moves the steering **servo** smoothly from 0°→180°→0°.
 ⚠️ **Important:** MG996R needs its own 5–6 V supply (≥3 A).
 Do not power from the Arduino 5 V pin.
+Errors I made - did not use a buck converter to supply constant voltage and amps.
+This caused stuttering in the steering.

 ```cpp
 #include <Servo.h>